genshin-base/main-site/data/translated/builds/en.md

 While terrible for personal damage, this weapon allows Venti to provide more energy for his teammates, while also covering his ER needs.
 Finding Crit Rate in substats is recommended for consistent passive procs.

 [Skyward Harp](#weapon:skyward-harp)<br>
 Due to EM build assumptions, the stats offered aren't very valuable.
-Consider reading the In-depth Guide from KQM if you're interested in a Crit-focused build.

 [Elegy for the End](#weapon:elegy-for-the-end)<br>
-Elegy for the End's ATK buff DOES NOT buff Venti's burst if Venti is the one equipping the bow, but the EM buff affects Venti's Swirl reaction.
+Elegy for the End's ATK buff does not buff Venti's burst if Venti is the one equipping the bow, but the EM buff affects Venti's Swirl reaction.
 This is due to Venti's burst snapshotting his stats (excluding EM toward transformative reactions such as Swirl) at the time of cast.
 While an **\[R1\]** Elegy of the End yields slightly lower Venti damage compared to an **\[R5\]** Stringless (\~7% assuming 50% Elegy buff uptime), it provides a party-wide ATK and EM buff which can be better in terms of total team damage and comfortable ER.

 # === characters.#xiangling.credits ===